tsumarios/blog/_posts/2022-09-11-thm-pickle-rick-writeup.md

 ## Third ingredient

-In order to get the latest ingredient we have to elevate our privileges.
+To get the latest ingredient we have to elevate our privileges.
 Let's check out a `sudo -l` for our current user, `www-data`:

 ```sh
 www-data@ip-10-10-166-156:/var/www/html$ sudo -l